idio-lang/DIPS/idio-source/implementing-idio/simple-types/characters-and-strings.rst

 .. aside::

-   Interestingly, technology come to our aid as the more web sites enforce :abbr:`MFA (Multi-Factor Authoentication)` the likes of WebAuthn_ will not be so casually fooled.
+   Interestingly, technology comes to our aid as the more web sites enforce :abbr:`MFA (Multi-Factor Authoentication)` the likes of WebAuthn_ will not be so casually fooled.